aldi-f/hermes/README.md

 ## Problem

 Alertmanager routes alerts using tree-based routing with AND logic.
-When an alert belongs to multiple teams (many-to-many relationship), you need OR logic, which Alertmanager doesn't support.
+When an alert belongs to multiple routes (many-to-many relationship), you need OR logic, which Alertmanager doesn't support.

 ## Solution